-Best Gaudi Buildings in Barcelona
+10 Best Gaudi Buildings in Barcelona

 Where are the masterpieces of the Catalan architect hidden?
 Find out in this article!

-Best Gaudi Buildings in Barcelona
+10 Best Gaudi Buildings in Barcelona

-1. Street lamps in Plaça Reial
+1. Streetlights in Plaça Reial

-Street lamps in Plaça Reial| ©Fraser Mummery
+Streetlights in Plaça Reial| ©Fraser Mummery

-Street lamps in Plaça Reial| ©Fraser Mummery
+Streetlights in Plaça Reial| ©Fraser Mummery

-Book a tour of the old town and the Gothic Quarter
+Book a tour of the Old Town and the Gothic Quarter

 2. Casa Milà (La Pedrera)

-La Pedrera system| ©Jose Ramirez
+La Pedrera Complex| ©Jose Ramirez

-La Pedrera system| ©Jose Ramirez
+La Pedrera Complex| ©Jose Ramirez

 Book tickets for La Pedrera